oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 All other labels are to be used on issues.

-It should be noted that the **good first issue** label should only be added by members of the onboarding team which is led by [@Showtim3](https://github.com/Showtim3).

 A complete list of labels can be found [here](https://github.com/oppia/oppia/labels).
+Note that the **good first issue** label should only be added by members of the onboarding team which is led by [@DubeySandeep](https://github.com/DubeySandeep).

 ## Writing design docs